adrianocanofre/aws-architect-certified/topics/database/tips_tracks.md

 * You can share Aurora Snapshots with other AWS accounts;
 * 2 types of replicas available.
 Aurora Replicas and MySQL replicas.
 Automated failover is only available with Aurora Replicas;
 * Aurora has automated backups turned on by default.
 You can also takes snapshots with Aurora.
 You can share these snapshots with other AWS accounts;

+### ElastiCache

+* Use Elasticache to increase database and web application performance;
+* Redis is Multi-AZ;
+* You can do back ups and restores of Redis;
+* If you need to scale horizontally, use Memcached;